 Modern-day spoofing stretches as far as impersonation or identity theft during online identification and faking liveness.
 All to get hold of people’s accounts and steal from platforms.

 To put it simply, spoofing is when a hacker impersonates another user, computer system or network in order to spread malware, exploit network and system vulnerabilities, steal data, or bypass certain access controls to corporate networks.

 Like real-life con-artists, online criminals use impersonation to steal information or gain access to bank accounts.
 It is especially dangerous with corporate accounts, financial platforms, exchanges and anything valuable and important there is online.

-— disguising the original IP address and masquerading as a legitimate entity.
+IP address spoofing — disguising the original IP address and masquerading it as a legitimate entity.
 Frauds create Internet Protocol packets that have a false IP address source and by that, hiding one’s identity or faking the identity of another computing system.

 Often used in DoS assaults such as flooding web services or crashing them.
-DNS server spoofing—modifying DNS server to redirect domain name to a random IP address.
+DNS server spoofing—modifying DNS server to redirect a domain name to a random IP address.
 It is commonly how the malevolent viruses are spread

 Phishing and email spoofing — forging an email header to appear like it came from someone or somewhere trustworthy other than the actual source.